webqit/oohtml/README.md

     - Both styles – `<? ?>` and `<!-- -->` – are valid HTML comments and are interchangeable.
 - `document.bind({ ... })` binds data to the DOM – at the document level.
     - The data converges to `document.bindings` – a reactive data interface.
 - Embedded expressions resolve from the bound data and stay in sync with it.
-Changes to data are automatically reflected in the DOM.
+Changes to data are automatically reflected in the UI.

 > [!NOTE]
 > Later we'll cover OOHTML's attribute-based binding syntax.
 We'll also formally introduce Mutation-Based Reactivity – the form of reactivity that OOHTML is based on.